Los Angeles Spinal Injury Lawyers

 Serious injuries to the spinal cord can result in paralysis and even death.
 Spinal cord injury is caused by trauma to the spine, and depending on the area, can damage nerve roots.
 According to the National Institutes of Health:

-Symptoms may vary but can include pain, paralysis, quadriplegia, paraplegia and incontinence.
+Symptoms may vary but can include pain, paralysis, quadriplegia, paraplegia, and incontinence.
+Other symptoms include:

 Spinal cord injuries are either complete or incomplete.
 A complete injury is one where all feeling and motor function is lost from the point of the injury and below.
 An incomplete injury allows for some retention of function and feeling.